8483/notes/topics/startupMarketingAdvertising.md

 # Overview

+Buyers go through 80% of the decision making process without ever talking to sales.

 ![](../pics/startup/sales/sales_marketing-buyer-journey.jpg)

-Buyers go through 80% of the decision making process without ever talking to sales.
-This is why marketing is so important because the buyer has already made up his mind when sales gets involved.
+Marketing is so important because the buyer has already made up his mind when sales gets involved.

 # Setup